Ruin0x11/modding-opennefia-by-example/src/en/characters_races_and_classes.md

 },
 ```

-Now, create your new character in the game world.
+Now you can create your new character in the game world.

 ```lua
 > Chara.create("example.my_putit", Map.current())